krisbobo/todoList-app/README.md

 # To-Do List

 > In this project, I built a simple HTML list of To Do tasks.
 The list is styled according to the specifications listed in the lesson.
 This simple web page is built using webpack and served by a webpack dev server.
-In this part of the project, I implemented the structure of the list.
+In this part of the project, I made the app interactive; such that one can clear all checked tasks.

 ## Built With